MGSparkle/LocalMusicBomb/README.md

 # 🎧 Local Simple Music Player

-A super lightweight, clean local music player ~Only plays music stored on your computer, secure and friendly to use ✨ 🌟 Features
+A super lightweight, clean local music player ~Only plays music stored on your computer, secure and friendly to use ✨
-✅ Local playback, no internet required✅ Clean dark theme, easy on the eyes✅ Adjustable playback speed & progress drag✅ Double-click to play, simple operation
+#🌟 Features
-📦 Requirements
+✅ Local playback, no internet required
-Python 3.x
+✅ Clean dark theme, easy on the eyes
-PyQt5
+✅ Adjustable playback speed & progress drag
-🎮 How to Use
+#🎮 How to Use
 Click Add Music to select audio files import songs in the list to play
 Adjust playback position with the progress bar